|

 Battle of Britain and much of it took place in the skies of Kent

-including those of Whitstable.
+including those of our town.
 It was a short but critical time....

 Eventually and somewhat unbelievably, Hitler became